nidhish-nayak/fabric-clothing/README.md

 # Fabric Clothing

 > **Warning**
-> This app is a work in progress.
-I'm building this in public.
-You can follow the progress on Github.
+> This app is completed.
+I've built this in public.
+You can follow the process on Github.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Nidhish-D-Nayak/fabric-clothing/tree/main)